 Dr. Marlena Fejzo, a Harvard-trained geneticist at the University of Southern California, is the world's leading researcher on HG and leads the HER Research Team.
 HER also works with international researchers and clinicians as part of the International Collaboration on HG (ICHG).
 She is the first to discover genes causing HG, including GDF15 which produces a hormone that when elevated causes many of the symptoms of HG.

 Knowing HG is caused by our genes changes everything.
-No longer are women blamed for their suffering, and now we can focus our attention on priorities such as how we can influence the expression of these genes, test prior to pregnancy to know which women will develop severe pregnancy vomiting, and determine which medications are most likely to work based on a woman's genes.
+No longer are patients blamed for their suffering, and now we can focus our attention on priorities such as how we can influence the expression of these genes, test prior to pregnancy to know who will develop severe pregnancy vomiting, and determine which medications are most likely to work based on a patient's genes.